juhokoskela/rag_service/README.md

    make health
    ```

-The API will be available at `http://localhost:8000` with documentation at `http://localhost:8000/docs`.
+The API will be available at `http://localhost:8000` with documentation at `http://localhost:8000/docs` (WIP).

 ## Adding Documents

 ### Easy Document Submission

-Instead of using curl, you can now easily add documents using several methods:
+Instead of using curl, you can easily add documents using several methods:

 #### 1. Command Line Script
 ```bash